Scots Brigade: 1701 to dissolution in 1782

 The expansion of the British military during the War of the Spanish Succession led to restrictions on Dutch recruitment in Scotland and was halted entirely in 1709.
 Relaxed after 1714, they were re-imposed after the Jacobite rising of 1745, due to concern rebels might use it to escape.
-For most of the 18th century, the Brigade was used to man the Dutch Barrier forts.
+For most of the 18th century, the brigade was used to man the Dutch Barrier forts.
 In the War of the Austrian Succession, detachments fought at Fontenoy, Rocoux and Lauffeld and served during the 1747 siege.
 After it fell to the French, the garrison withdrew to Steenbergen, which they successfully defended until the war ended in 1748; by then, only 200 officers and men of the original 800 remained.
 It is likely some men under Alexander Marjoribanks stayed at Loevestein Castle between 1750 and 1754 where there is a fresco depicting Lord George Murray (general), his wife, son and a piper.

 The war confirmed the decline of the Dutch Republic as a major European power and it did not take part in the Seven Years' War.
-The Brigade remained a distinct force but long service in the Netherlands meant that by the 1760s the vast majority of recruits either came from Scottish families settled in the Netherlands for generations or were not Scottish at all.
+The brigade remained a distinct force but long service in the Netherlands meant that by the 1760s the vast majority of recruits either came from Scottish families settled in the Netherlands for generations or were not Scottish at all.
 This was accelerated when the right to recruit in Scotland was finally ended in 1757.
 The outbreak of the American War of Independence in 1775 caused tensions with Britain since the Dutch were generally sympathetic towards the colonists.
 The Dutch island of Sint Eustatius was used to evade the British blockade of the United States, with over 2,400 ships clearing the port in 1777 alone, while a British request for the 'loan' of the Scots Brigade was rejected.
 In September 1780, the British intercepted a draft commercial treaty between the American agent in Aix-la-Chapelle and members of the Amsterdam business community and declared war in December.

 Since it was technically a British unit on loan whose officers held commissions from George III, this caused obvious problems when the countries were at war.
-On 18 November 1782, all officers were required to take an oath to the Stadholder but most refused and returned to Britain; they included a Colonel, 5 Lt-Colonels, 3 Majors, 11 Captains, 3 Lieutenants and 29 Ensigns.
-Distinctive markers such as red uniforms, British colours and the "Scottish March" were abolished and the units renumbered Dutch infantry Regiments Nrs 22, 23 and 24.
-When peace came in 1784, a combination of political and cultural changes meant the Brigade was not reformed.
+On 18 November 1782, all officers were required to take an oath to the stadtholder but most refused and returned to Britain; they included a colonel, five lieutenant-colonels, three majors, 11 captains (including John Gabriel Stedman), three lieutenants and 29 ensigns.
+Distinctive markers such as red uniforms, British colours and the "Scottish March" were abolished and the units renumbered as the 22nd, 23rd and 24th Infantry Regiments.
+When peace came in 1784, a combination of political and cultural changes meant the brigade was not reformed.